 RP2.2-04 Understanding the implications of a Renewable Gas Target for Australia’s gas networks

-This project is designed to allow stakeholders to better understand and assess the implications of policy options for a national Renewable Gas Target (RGT) and their broader implications for the adoption of future fuels.
-It considers alternative approaches to the design and implementation of a national RGT, their implications for Australia’s future fuels mix, and their implications for economic outcomes in the Australian States and Territories.
+This project was conducted to allow stakeholders to better understand and assess the implications of policy options for a national Renewable Gas Target (RGT) and their broader implications for the adoption of future fuels.
+It considered alternative approaches to the design and implementation of a national RGT, their implications for Australia’s future fuels mix, and their implications for economic outcomes in the Australian States and Territories.

 Through a review of related policy experiences and technology maturation processes, consideration of stakeholder views, and exploration of some of the main dimensions to the design of an RGT, the project sought to identify and review policy options for consideration by governments and industry.
 Additionally, through stakeholder interviews and workshops the research also assisted with clarifying the perceived pros and cons and potential consequences of alternative policy approaches.

 Project Summary (Click on green text to access)

 Report on Design Options for a Renewable Gas Target (RGT)